Jstith/ZeroSpice/readme.md

 ## Overview

 ZeroSpice is a client-server toolkit that leverages two open source technologies: the [ZeroTier](https://www.zerotier.com/) networking protocol and the [SPICE](https://www.spice-space.org/) remote access protocol to deliver robust remote access to virtual machines from anywhere.
 Using this toolkit, you can access Proxmox virtual machines hosted on an internal network without exposing the Proxmox server, port forwarding through a public endpoint, or exposing Proxmox credentials and API keys.
-All connections benefir from strong end-to-end encryption while maintaining the speed/capability of the SPICE protocol.
+All connections benefit from strong end-to-end encryption while maintaining the speed/capability of the SPICE protocol.
 The client and server are written in python, with an optional GUI created using Tom Schimansky's [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).

 ## Problem Statement